ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 - Provides heatmap visualization along with different algorithms like hierarchical clustering, k-means, correlation etc.
 - Performs comparative analysis for the different cohort comparisons.

-User can also start a notebook and analyze the datasets using most popular packages like metaboanalyst.
+Users can also start a notebook and analyze the datasets using many popular packages like metaboanalyst.

 **Level of curation**
 Each analysis contains the intensity of metabolites and related metadata for the analysis.
 Thus the curation for these datasets includes curation at the dataset level.